 Don’t I need experience to host a concert?

 No. If you’re willing to host us, we’ll help you figure it all out.
-When we can, we host house concerts ourselves and have done so for many years.
+We hosted house concerts ourselves for many years, and expect to host more in the future.
 When we host, we do spend a bit of time getting the house ready (it’s an excuse to do some cleaning, we find) and we may offer a meal to our guest performers.

 If you’re willing to give it a try, we’re happy to help you through your first hosting experience.
 You may well get hooked on the idea and do it again!
 Some folks only host shows for a particular artist when they come through town, while others might host shows frequently.
 It is fun and once you’ve worked out your way of doing it, the bit of work required is small, and the joy you help share is immeasurable.